briandfoy/briandfoy.github.io/_drafts/2019-08-23-sunsetting-perl-s-vars-pragma.md

 print "4. $empty"; # uninitialized warning again!
 </pre>

 This outputs an uninitialized value four times, but warns only three times.
-The <code>print</code> on line 9 doesn't warn because that pragma was temporarily turned off.
+The `print` on line 9 doesn't warn because that pragma was temporarily turned off.
 At the end of the scope, the pragma reverts to its previous setting:

 <pre class="brush:perl">
 1. 2.
 3. 4.